Wizards and Sorcerors

 How a Wizard Discovers Their Sanctum

-In addition to protecting the Path of Elohim, the High Priest, directed by the High Fey, helps Wizards of the High Fey's bloodline to find their sanctums.
+In addition to protecting the Path of Brahman, the High Priest, directed by the High Fey, helps Wizards of the High Fey's bloodline to find their sanctums.

 After a Wizard comes of age upon the Mortal Realm, he or she is led to the ancient temple of the Old One or the Keeper of Fey's Door.
 Travelling with the young Wizard are other Wizards.
 These are Wizards of the same bloodline who have already obtained their sanctum and who are here to guide and celebrate their young family member.
 One among these more veteran Wizards is selected by the young Wizard as a Praesidium.
 This Praesidium guides him or her through the ritual necessary for receiving access their sanctum